VicTheM/4EvaBraids-backend/README.md

     - Gallery from our local database
     - Gallery from Instagram
     - Gallery from Tiktok
-2. Booking algorithm
-    - Account is created automatically using booking information
-    - Email is sent to the braiders for a booking appointment
-    - SMS is sent to the braiders for a bookig appointment
-    - The whatsapp contack and IG handle of braider is returned to client
-3. Blog
-    - Blog with title, body and images (with links to youtube videos if needed)
-    - Comments and likes for a blog
 4. Testimonials
     - Testimonials from Clients
     - Achievemens and certificates